natalieg1/Raspberry-Pi-Cornhole/README.md

 for current round.
 The player points talley is shown on the screen and kept track of throughout the game so that the winner(or tie) can be announced at the end!!

-We have several code modules which can all be found in the tests folder:
+We have several code modules:

 lasers.c - contains functions to check laser beam interrupt at given pin and identify cell containing intersection (and more)

 led.c - contains functions to turn on grid given randomly generated grid of points/colors

 rand_pt_gen.c - contains several functions to generate random grid of points/colors

-num_str.c - contains the unsigned to base function for print f

 graphics.c - contains the code to run the game as well as the graphics for the game